 We will agree an individual complaint plan with you setting out who will investigate your complaint and by when.

 You can have support to make your complaint from a relative, friend or advocate.

-You can contact the South West Advocacy Network (SWAN).
-This a free independent and professional advocacy service who can help you to make your complaint.
-You can contact SWAN on 03333 447928 or email email@example.com.
+You can contact VoiceAbility.
+This is a free independent and professional advocacy service who can help you to make your complaint.
+You can contact VoiceAbility on 0300 303 1660, make an online referral or email email@example.com.